*This post may contain affiliate links. Read my disclaimer for more information.

 You may be surprised to learn that you’re spending more than you realize.

 Start by reviewing your last three months’ worth of bank statements to get your average spend.
 If that’s not available to you, you can track your grocery purchases for a month and keep your receipts to know your number.

-Budget by the month, plan for the week
+Grocery budget by the month, but plan for the week

 When creating a budget, most track their spending monthly.
 I know I do.

 However, I set a $400 a month grocery budget for my family, but I allocate it as $100 a week so that we don’t overspend.

 This also helps with meal planning.
 It’s more realistic to meal plan for a week than it is for a month.
 Knowing exactly what you plan to eat the upcoming week for breakfast, lunch, and dinner will help you shop accordingly.

 There are somethings that we can’t go without.
 Coffee for my husband and fresh fruit and veggies for me.
 Knowing that there are some things that you must have monthly will make it easier to cut back in areas that aren’t needed for example excessive snacks, flavored drinks, or bakery items.

 Keep a running list of items that are in your fridge and/or pantry so that you know exactly what you have and how much so that you don’t buy duplicates.